Incredible autumn walks in the South West

 Another beautiful collection of trees, with some dating back 200 years, this arboretum is smaller and quieter but no-less lovely for an autumn stroll.

-Top tip: This dog walkers paradise is not far down the road from the Forest of Dean Sculpture trail, so why not enjoy two forest walks in one day?
+Top tip: The arboretum is not far from the Forest of Dean Sculpture Trail, so why not enjoy two forest walks in one day?